- Home ›

 Nissan recently revised the Versa's steering and suspension for improved responsiveness.

 Outside, the Versa wears reshaped sheetmetal that's highlighted by new touches like more fluid headlights, Nissan's latest corporate grille, and a more assertive rear fascia.

-The Versa comes in three distinct trim levels: S, SV and SL.
-All received a small amount of new features for the latest model year.
+The Versa comes in three distinct trim levels: S, S Plus, and SV.

 The value-leader S is equipped with the five-speed manual in addition to an AM/FM/CD stereo with four speakers and an auxiliary audio input jack, air conditioning a trip computer and low rolling-resistance tires.
 Concessions to the low price include 15-inch steel wheels with hubcaps, roll-up windows, body-colored side mirrors and manual locks.